 Working Lands Resiliency Initiative

-We are excited to announce the launch of our new equipment leasing program.
-Thanks to support from several community-minded Taoseños we are now able to lease a no-till seeder and a crimper to people growing food in our community.
-In an effort to nourish community agriculture, food sovereignty and food security, the Taos Land Trust offers our equipment program at a sliding scale fee for use.
-We ask that all members of our community who are able to pay full use price do so, in an effort to support those who lack capital access.
-We accept donations for this program, here (please include a note that your donation is for this program).
-Each donation helps bring down the cost of the program, for all.
+One of the most important aspects of WLRI is the Equipment Rental Program.
+In an effort to nourish community agriculture, food sovereignty and food security, the Taos Land Trust offers our equipment rental program at a sliding scale fee for use.
+We ask that all members of our community who are able to pay full price do so, in an effort to support those who lack capital access.
+We accept donations for this program here (please include a note that your donation is for this program).
+Each donation helps bring down the cost of the program for all.

 Rio Fernando Park is central to the Working Lands Resiliency Initiative, as a demonstration site and educational hub.
 At Rio Fernando Park, we are already applying healthy soil practices and traditional flood-irrigation to great success.
 TLT is committed to increasing our own knowledge of these practices, and sharing this knowledge with our community by offering educational workshops and trainings for community members, especially young people, in traditional and sustainable methods including acequia irrigation and climate resilient agricultural practices.
 We are humbled to learn from the agricultural communities of Taos.